-I’ve been talking about the social and emotional learning benefits of dolls for boys for years in our Best Gifts for Dramatic Play Gift Guide, so I was super pumped about the release of this line of dolls designed specifically to meet those needs while staying in-tuned with boy culture.
+I’ve been talking about the social and emotional learning benefits of dolls for boys for years in our Best Dolls for Girls and Boys Gift Guide, so I was super pumped about the release of this line of dolls designed specifically to meet those needs while staying in-tuned with boy culture.

 Created by a therapist and mom, after her son came home from preschool one day and announced that ‘boys aren’t supposed to cry’.
 Frustrated by many of the messages boys were (and weren’t) receiving and inspired by the way play influences child development, Wider created Wonder Crew to promote social and emotional learning, build confidence and imagination, and empower boys to see themselves as caring, creative and strong people.

 I particularly like how this particular toy combines fine motor skills with pattern recognition AND adds a great dramatic play element.
 We got it for our son when he was 4 and he played with it quite a bit until his little old sister took it over.

 Our 1 1/2-year-old is started to getting in on the fun sorting and manipulating the pieces with his hands and was off and drilling around the time he turned 2.
 Now this is one of the first toys he goes to, again and again, when given a choice.